 Publisher: Laurence King Publishing

 Publication date: 4 May 2020

-I am very grateful to the publisher for providing me with a copy of Story Out of the Box.
-This review is my honest opinion.
+I am very grateful to the publisher for providing me with a complimentary copy of Story Out of the Box.
+This voluntary review contains my honest opinion.